Scroll down for details on any of these options.

 Fare for either bus is $1.25 (coins or bills) each way.

 Only VIP's with pre-purchased parking, or handicapped (state-issued plates or id required) are able to park at the Fairgrounds.
-Cost for 2017 is $75/day, and it must be purchased for the whole weekend, along with your VIP ticket.
+Cost for 2021 is $75/day, and VIP parking must be purchased for the whole weekend, along with your VIP ticket.

 For street parking, try to arrive early and just keep looking.
 Expect to end up about a half mile from the entrance or farther.
 Note that it's illegal to park within about a car length of a crosswalk, which means about 30 feet from the corner.
 Most corners have this space marked with a painted diagonal line, but even if there's no line or sign, it's still illegal.
 (I learned this the hard way).

 Tow trucks are out in force during the Festival.
 If you are parked illegally, you can count on being be both ticketed and towed (personal experience).
 If you are towed, any cab driver will be able to take you to your car.
 Just tell them to take you to the city impound lot.
 They may laugh, but they'll know where it is (conveniently located halfway between the Fairgrounds and downtown).
-If I recall correctly, the cost of the tow plus the ticket is around $200.
+The tow fee is $161, plus the cost of the violation ticket.

 Another option is to pay to park in a driveway or lot in the surrounding neighborhoods.
 Many schools, churches, and private citizens rent their spots to raise money.
 Expect to pay about $20-40.